Fed up with hearing catcalls on the street, women around the world are fighting back -- with chalk

 Organizers of the movement hope the messages -- many of them startlingly crude -- call attention to a global problem.

-It's one thing to hear about a catcall.
+It's one thing to hear a catcall.
 It's another thing to see a catcall, tattooed in neon chalk on the spot where the harassment actually happened.

 Here's a look at some of them.